HackJJ/CookieCollector/README.md

-# Cookie and Local Storage AsciiDoc & CSV Exporter for Firefox
+# Cookie AsciiDoc & CSV Exporter for Firefox

-A Firefox extension that allows you to export cookies and local storage data for the active domain in either AsciiDoc or CSV formats.
+A Firefox extension that allows you to export cookies for the active domain in either AsciiDoc or CSV formats.
 This extension is designed for ease of use, providing straightforward data exports for documentation or reporting purposes.

 ## Features

 - Export cookies in AsciiDoc or CSV format
-- Export local storage data in AsciiDoc or CSV format
-- Simple interface with export buttons for cookies and local storage data
+- Simple interface with export buttons for cookies
 - Copy-paste friendly table formats

 ## Installation